 Associate Professor of Political Science

-Education: A.B.
+Education: B.A.
 Harvard University; M.Phil.
 University of Oxford; Ph.D.
 Yale University

-Peisakhin is currently finishing a book project, titled Contested Nationhood: Imperial Legacies and Conflicting Political Identities in Ukraine, on persistence of imperial-era political identities in Ukraine, some of which are at the root of the ongoing conflict over Ukraine’s statehood and future political trajectory.
+Peisakhin is currently finishing a book project, titled Contested Nationhood: Imperial Legacies and Conflicting Political Identities in Ukraine, on the persistence of imperial-era political identities in Ukraine, some of which are at the root of the ongoing conflict over Ukraine’s statehood and future political trajectory.
 This project draws on a natural experiment of history that divided a homogenous population of ethnic Ukrainians between Russian and Austrian empires.
-In addition, jointly with Noam Lupu, Peisakhin is also working on another book manuscript on inter-generational persistence of victim identities and on the impact of these identities on political behavior.
-This projects draws on multi-generational surveys in Cambodia, Crimea, and Guatemala.
+In addition, jointly with Noam Lupu, Peisakhin is also working on a book manuscript on inter-generational persistence of victim identities and on the impact of these identities on political behavior.
+The project draws on multi-generational surveys in Cambodia, Crimea, and Guatemala.